grill-lab/TaskMAD/gcp_deployment/README.md

 * `./deploy_gcp.sh create`: create cloud IPs; build all Docker images; push images to GCP repo; create and format disks; create clusters
 * `./deploy_gcp.sh clustercheck`: monitor the status of the created clusters periodically, notify when all are in a running state (this can take some time)
 * `./deploy_gcp.sh deploy`: once all clusters are running, create the deployments
-* `./deploy_gcp.sh clean`: attempts to delete all deployments, clusters, and other GCP resources
+* `./deploy_gcp.sh cleanup`: attempts to delete all deployments, clusters, and other GCP resources

 Additionally the script behaviour can be modified by setting the values of the `DEPLOYMENTS` and `PHASES` environment variables.